 Jacinta is also an Accredited Exercise Physiologist (AEP) and Accredited Exercise Scientist (AES), and is a member of Exercise and Sports Science Australia (ESSA).

-Kristen, and all the Capital Nordic Walking team, are very much looking forward tohaving Andrea Coomblas on board as an instructor very soon!
-Andrea has a Certificate 4 in Fitness, is registered with AUSactive, and is working towards becoming an accredited Nordic Walking coach.
+Andrea has a Certificate 4 in Fitness and is an Accredited Nordic Walking Coach with International Nordic Walking Federation (Australia) (INWA).
 Soon after learning to Nordic Walk Andrea put her hand up to become a CNW Angel – one of our trained volunteers - supporting people with health and mobility challenges who come along to our weekly Community Outreach Nordic Walks.
 She quickly saw the need for a south side group and established the popular Friday Lake Tuggeranong group.

 “I first heard about Nordic Walking from a physiotherapist helping me with knee issues but I let full time work and other family commitments get in the way of me doing anything about it.
 Move forward a few years, I’ve very happily left behind a long-term desk-based office job and finally made the time to have lessons in August 2019.

-Nordic Walking has since become a big part of my exercise routine, and I love how versatile and accessible it is to all ages and levels of fitness.
-In becoming a Nordic Walking Coach, I am looking forward to helping others take advantage of the incredible benefits and opportunities that Nordic Walking offers to achieve their health and fitness goals and improved quality of life.”
+Nordic Walking soon became a big part of my exercise routine, and I love how versatile and accessible it is to all ages and fitness levels.
+As a Nordic Walking Coach I love helping others take advantage of the incredible benefits and opportunities that Nordic Walking offers to achieve their health and fitness goals and improved quality of life.”